Shopify/checkout-sheet-kit-swift/README.md

 ## Accelerated Checkouts

 Accelerated checkout buttons surface Apple Pay and Shop Pay options earlier in the buyer journey so more orders complete without leaving your app.
-The feature is currently offered as a release candidate.
 For an end-to-end walkthrough see the [`ShopifyAcceleratedCheckoutsApp` sample](Samples/ShopifyAcceleratedCheckoutsApp).

 ### Prerequisites